Rite of Passage Adventure Weekend (ROPAW)

 Rites of passage have played an important role in many cultures for thousands of years.
 A primary function of any rite of passage is to allow children to choose a new adult identity in their community.
-Adults help to facilitate this process, and help them gain the skills and understanding that they will need to fulfill their potential as members of the community.
+Adults help to facilitate this

 The isolation in a primitive setting removes participants from the routines and patterns of their lives so that they can “re-create” themselves.
 They are given the opportunity to let go of old patterns that might no longer serve them.

 Our weekend incorporates physical, mental, and emotional tests.
 These tests help the initiate discover inner resources that he was previously unaware of, helping him gain new self-respect and confidence.
 In our weekend events, the tests are challenging, but do not involve winning and losing, which we believe could create the potential for shame.
 Each initiate has the opportunity to test himself in ways that build self-esteem and facilitates growth.